Surgical Post-Training: Proximal On-Policy Distillation for Reasoning with Knowledge Retention: The Surgical Optimization Objective

 The difference between SPoT-BCE and SPoT-BCO lies in the reward shift $\delta$.
-While \citet{jung2025binary} frame $\delta$ as providing a tighter upper bound of DPO, we analyze its specific role in reasoning alignment from a different viewpoint.
+While \citet{jung2025binary} frame $\delta$ as providing a tighter upper bound on DPO, we offer a different viewpoint and analyze its specific role in reasoning alignment.

 The implicit reward $r_\theta(x,y)$ defined in \cref{eq:reward_def} is a simplified version of the theoretical optimal reward $r'(x,y)$.
-The exact relationship derived from the KL-constrained optimal policy $\pi^*$ is given by:
+The relationship derived from the KL-constrained optimal policy $\pi^*$ is given by:

 where $Z(x)$ is the partition function.
-While DPO eliminates $\beta \log Z(x)$ via subtraction, BCO does not yield a similar subtraction.
-Comparing the implicit reward in \cref{eq:bco_loss} and \cref{eq:theoretical_reward} reveals that the shift term $\delta$ serves as a functional proxy for the intractable partition term $\beta \log Z(x)$.
+While DPO eliminates $\beta \log Z(x)$ via paired subtraction, BCO admits no analogous cancellation.
+Comparing \cref{eq:bco_loss} with \cref{eq:theoretical_reward} reveals that the shift term $\delta$ serves as a functional proxy for the intractable partition term $\beta \log Z(x)$.

-\paragraph{Mitigating Saturation for In-Domain Reasoning} As training progresses, the average implicit rewards $r_\theta$ may increase (see \cref{fig:reward}).
+\textbf{Mitigating Saturation for In-Domain Reasoning.}\quad As training progresses, the average implicit reward $r_\theta$ may increase (see \cref{fig:reward}).
 In SPoT-BCE ($\delta=0$), these elevated scores push the sigmoid input into saturation ($\sigma(\cdot) \to 1$), causing gradients to vanish.
 This saturation may halt optimization prematurely.
-By adapting $\delta$ via the exponential moving average, SPoT-BCO dynamically adjusts the threshold to enable further update for the positive term $\log \sigma\left(r_\theta(x, y^+)\!-\!\delta\right)$, resulting in higher rewards for chosen responses compared to SPoT-BCE (see \cref{fig:reward}) and consequently better performance on in-domain reasoning tasks.
+By adapting $\delta$ via the exponential moving average, SPoT-BCO dynamically adjusts the threshold to enable further updates of the positive term $\log \sigma\left(r_\theta(x, y^+)\!-\!\delta\right)$, yielding higher rewards for chosen responses than SPoT-BCE (see \cref{fig:reward}) and, consequently, better performance on in-domain reasoning tasks.

-\paragraph{The Trade-off with OOD Generalization} Meanwhile, the early saturation in SPoT-BCE naturally limits the deviation of $\pi_\theta$ from $\pi_{\text{ref}}$.
+\textbf{The Trade-off with OOD Generalization.}\quad Meanwhile, the early saturation in SPoT-BCE naturally limits the deviation of $\pi_\theta$ from $\pi_{\text{ref}}$.
 By relaxing this constraint, the adaptive shift in SPoT-BCO permits further optimization, leading to a larger KL divergence from the reference model.
 Consequently, SPoT-BCE retains prior knowledge more faithfully than SPoT-BCO.